acrose99/Three-JS-Snippets/README.md

 ## Known Issues

-This is a new extension please me us know if you run into any issues by filing an issue.
+This is a new extension so please let me know if you run into any issues by filing an issue.
 ## Release Notes

 See the [CHANGELOG.md](CHANGELOG.md) for a list of changes for each version.